 This time of year, I’m always thinking about family and traditions—like childhood holidays spent playing with my cousins, or my great-grandmother’s famous apple pie recipe, passed down through generations.
 This is just one of many reasons why I adore Joana Pastro’s latest book, Bisa’s Carnaval, out from Scholastic on December 7.
 The story features strong family relationships and the vibrant tradition of carnaval, so wonderfully captured through the combination of Joana’s lyrical language and Carolina Coroa’s colorful illustrations.

-I’m thrilled to have Joana on the blog today to talk traditions, family, and of course, some practical writing advice.
+I’m thrilled to have Joana on the blog today as a second-time guest!
+(You can read Joana’s previous interview about girl-empowering stories here.)
+Today, Joana will talk traditions, family, and of course, some practical writing advice.

 LL: Welcome, Joana!
 Tell us more about Bisa’s Carnaval—what inspired you to write this story?